aitgon/wopmars/docs/content/wrapper.rst

     An abstract class is a class which represent a concept and, consequently, which is not supposed to be instantiated.
 For example, the bird concept: a bird flies and sings: an abstract class ``Bird`` would have methods like ``fly`` and  ``sing`` with nothing inside.
 Actually, there are no species called "bird", however, there are ducks and eagles.
 A duck is a realization of the concept of "bird".
 In OOP, the class ``Duck`` would inherit from ``Bird`` and would overide the methods ``fly`` and ``sing`` to specialize them in order to fit with the duck characteristics.
 Here, ``Duck`` is a subclass of ``Bird``.

-A `Toolwrapper` compatible with **WoPMaRS** have to be a subclass of the abstract class, prepare yourself, ``Toolwrapper``!
-For WoPMaRS, every `Toolwrapper` is a subclass of ``Toolwrapper`` and if you ask it to work with a class which do not satisfy this simple condition, you'll obtain an error.
-The reason for that is simple: if your `Toolwrapper` inherit from ``Toolwrapper``, then it is certain that it contains some methods and attributes familiar to WoPMaRS.
+A `Toolwrapper` compatible with **WopMars** have to be a subclass of the abstract class, prepare yourself, ``Toolwrapper``!
+For WopMars, every `Toolwrapper` is a subclass of ``Toolwrapper`` and if you ask it to work with a class which do not satisfy this simple condition, you'll obtain an error.
+The reason for that is simple: if your `Toolwrapper` inherit from ``Toolwrapper``, then it is certain that it contains some methods and attributes familiar to WopMars.
 Otherwise, there are no guarantees.

-An other important thing necessary to work with WoPMaRS is to provide the static class attribute ``__mapper_args__`` to your `Toolwrapper`.
+An other important thing necessary to work with WopMars is to provide the static class attribute ``__mapper_args__`` to your `Toolwrapper`.
 This attribute is a dictionnary which should have ``polymorphic_identity`` as key and the full name of the class (contained in a String) as value.
-This information is necessary to WoPMaRS because when it will store the `tool wrappers` informations into the database, WoPMaRS will be able to keep track of the inheritance between your `Toolwrapper` and the ``Toolwrapper`` class.
+This information is necessary to WopMars because when it will store the `tool wrappers` informations into the database, WopMars will be able to keep track of the inheritance between your `Toolwrapper` and the ``Toolwrapper`` class.

 .. note::
     A static class attribute is an attribute associated with a class and not with a specific object of this class.
 Modifying this kind of attribute in an object of a given class is somehow similar to modifying this attribute in every object of the class (those that already exist and those future).